nmsousa/gig-ng/README.md

-# Altar.io FrontEnd Exercise 0619
+# Altar.io Angular FrontEnd Exercise 0619
 The candidate should write the solution using Angular framework and it's free to use any patterns, methodologies and styling language.
 You will be creating 2 pages with a couple of interactive widgets.
 The exercise involves creating **2 routes**:
 - /generator/
 -  /payments/

+## Steps
+1. Fork the project
+2. Clone it to your computer
+3. Create a branch with your name (ex: andre-pinto)
+4. Develop under that branch
+5. Submit a Pull Request to us

 ## Generator Page